markcarey/daoit/README.md

 ## Tally Goverance Interface
 Tally (https://withtally.com) provides a user interface for creating and voting on governance proposals.
 After creating a DAO using DAOit, the deployer is presented with the details needed to "Add a new DAO" on Tally.
 Once the DAO has been added to Tally, members can create proposals, delegate votes, and vote on proposals.

+## Pain Points
+DAOs can be complicated to launch and may require thousands of dollars in development costs.
+DAOit makes it easy and fast ... and on a sidechain or L2, even deploying is inexpensive.

+## Use Cases
+- Non-profit DAOs raising funds directly from DAO members
+- Investment clubs where members receive shares (DAO tokens) based on how much they invest
+- NFT DAOs for pooling funds to collectively bid on one or more NFTs

 ## Demo Video
 [https://youtu.be/EL46BEQQvhc](https://youtu.be/EL46BEQQvhc "DAOit Demo Video")